For School PersonnelBack to Category View

 - Enforcing restrictions on permissible foods in the classroom and dedicated areas in the lunchroom.

-- Arranging for emergency drills to include school staff and first responders
+- Arranging for emergency drills to include school personnel and first responders.

 - Following applicable federal laws and identifying students with food allergies who qualify for Section 504 and other plans.